-Canning Tomatoes, Step by Step
+Learn to Can Tomatoes, Step by Step

-Canning high-acid vegetables, like tomatoes, using the hot water bath method is easy, fast, and very safe.
+Canning high-acid vegetables, like tomatoes, using the hot-water-bath method is easy, fast, and very safe.

 First, of course, you’ll need to make the sauce, and you probably already have a favorite recipe.
-If you’re in search of one, try this Fresh Tomato Purée (video).
+If you’re in search of one, try this fresh tomato purée (video).

-Preparing the jars
+TASK 1: Prepare the jars

 Start the process by checking the jars for any chips around the top edge of the rim where the jar and lid meet.
 Anything less than a smooth rim will cause the seal to fail.
 Wash the jars with dish soap and water.
 Be sure to rinse the jars thoroughly.

 We sterilize as many jars as we plan to use during the canning session.
-Once the water in the canner has been used for sealing the jars it isn’t clean enough to use for sterilizing jars.
+Once the water in the canner has been used for sealing the jars, it isn’t clean enough to use for sterilizing jars.

-Filling the jars
+TASK 2: Fill the jars

 |4.
 Heat the sauce before filling the jars.
 JoAnn is using a canning funnel for speed and accuracy.||5.
-The raised rib just above the sauce is the fill mark.|
+Fill the jars to the raised rib that’s visible in this photo just above the sauce.|

 Sterilize the lids by tossing them into a pan of boiling water for a minute.
 Make sure you have enough rings handy.
-If they’ve been used before check the inside edge of the ring, where it meets the lid, for dents or corrosion that could compromise a good seal.
+If they’ve been used before, check the inside edge of the ring, where it meets the lid, for dents or corrosion that could compromise a good seal.

-Before placing the lid on the jar, wipe the rim of the jar clean with a wet paper towel, sauce on the rim will result in a failed seal between the lid and jar.
+Before placing the lid on the jar, wipe the rim of the jar clean with a wet paper towel.
+Sauce on the rim will result in a failed seal between the lid and jar.

-Water bath canners are inexpensive, long-lasting, and easy to use.
+Water-bath canners are inexpensive, long-lasting, and easy to use.
 A jar rack makes the process much safer and a whole lot easier.
-The rack will hold seven-quart jars above the water for easy loading, and the handles make it easy to lower the jars into and out of the hot water.
+The rack will hold seven quart jars above the water for easy loading, and the handles make it easy to lower the jars into and out of the hot water.

 |16.
-Cover the canner, turn up the heat, and when the water starts boiling set the timer for 30 minutes.
+Cover the canner.
+When the water starts boiling, set the timer for 30 minutes.
 Adjust the burner heat to keep the water at a low boil.|